microsoft/vso-extension-tools/README.md

 `vset create-publisher "fabrikamCorp" "Fabrikam, inc." "This is Fabrikam, inc.'s main publisher." --gallery-url https://gallery.visualstudio.com --token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 `vset delete-publisher "fabrikamCorp"` - Use a settings.json file (see below)

+### Migrate
+Use this command to migrate a manifest to the new model introduced in M85.
+For any items that may require your attention, you will see a warning.

+Migrate requires two arguments, `path_to_manifest` and `publisher_name`.
+The 3rd argument, `output_path`, is optional.
+`path_to_manifest` - Specify an absolute or relative path to the manifest you wish to migrate to M85.
+`publisher_name` - Specify the name of the publisher you created in the VSO Gallery.
+`output_path` - Specify an absolute or relative path to write the upgraded JSON.
+If omitted, overwrite the original file at `path_to_manifest`.

+If there already exists a file at `output_path` (or if it is omitted), you must specify `-f` or `--force` to overwrite that file.

+#### Examples
+`vset migrate extension.json MyPublisher extension-m85.json` - Migrate and write the result to extension-m85.json.
+`vset migrate extension.json MyPublisher --force` - Migrate and overwrite the original file.

 ### Advanced